-Neither the Department of Housing and Residence Life nor the Institute provides supervision for off-campus housing.
+Neither Housing and Residence Life nor the Institute provides supervision for off-campus housing.
 Sororities and fraternities are responsible for educating their members on safety and security in their houses and on campus.
 GTPD provides crime prevention instruction when requested.